AVerteC/c-asgn0/README_asgn2.md

 This function takes in the resource, the initial body contents that come with the header portion of the HTTP request, the content-length, and the socket descriptor to process a PUT request.
 The PUT method can save data to a new or existing file.
-It can write the data received with the header in the initial recv()s by using the initial_body_length, and the initial_body_contents along with a counter to check the bytes written to file.
+It can write the data received with the header in the initial recv()s by using the initial_body_length, and the initial_body_contents along with a counter to check the bytes written to the file.

-It also keeps track of whether it needs to send `201 Created` or `200 OK` by using two boolean flags that are set by checking the errno value if open() returns a negative file descriptor.
+handle_put() also keeps track of whether it needs to send `201 Created` or `200 OK` by using two boolean flags that are set by checking the errno value if open() returns a negative file descriptor.
 If it encounters errors opening the file, it sends `201 Created`, otherwise it sends `200 OK`.

 handle_put() checks if the resource name is valid, then calls open() in truncate mode to overwrite the resource file's contents.
 It removes the first character of the resource name `/` to get the actual filename to call open() with.